 Investing during market volatility

-Whether you’re an experienced investor or just starting to learn more, a downturn in the market can be stressful.
+We understand if you’re worried about your super.
 The good news is that history has generally shown that these downturns come and go, and markets generally rebound over time.

 If you're a savvy investor, you can watch the downturns and know that negative returns are normal every few years, but it’s important to focus on your long-term objectives.

-Watch this video or read below for tips that might help you stay focused on your long-term objectives during a downturn.
+Watch this video or read below for tips that might help you navigate the ups and downs and stay focused on your super as a long-term investment.

 Top tips for investing during market volatility